 • Western Association of Schools and Colleges (WASC) Senior College and University Commission (WSCUC)

-Free Spanish Education Programs
+Free Spanish Education Courses

 A master’s degree can seldom be earned online for free.
 Free degrees, if available, are generally not accredited and, in consequence, do not carry much weight in the job market.
 Free programs and courses best serve a curious learner or complement a graduate student’s coursework.
 Here are a few free tools, resources, and courses for online master in Spanish students: